Second-generation gender bias: Possible solutions

 Ending this second-generation gender bias is hard because men and women alike do not realize discrimination is taking place, or deny that it is occurring.
-Because this problem is over-looked so frequently, it is not recognized as a major problem in many workplaces.
+Because this problem is overlooked so frequently, it is not recognized as a major problem in many workplaces.
 One example of a solution could be as easy as using initials instead of a full name to hide gender bias when applying for employment in the workplace.
 Although this would not change the bias entirely, it would make employers review the resumes without paying attention to gender.
 Budden et al. (2007) proved that when women were judged by their work blindly, the number of women hired increased.
 Another easy solution would be to have employees come together and list the biases to create better understanding of the biases taking place.
 This would allow women to focus less on how they might be being judged by others, and focus more on being good employees and leaders.